-The Basic Firefighter Training Program reimburses only the department with recruits that receive basic firefighting training.
-There would be some costs to city and fire protection district departments for training costs that are not covered by the reimbursement, such as curriculum fees and support materials for the training.
 The current reimbursement rate is three dollars for every compensated hour of firefighter training in modules 0 through X, up to 200 hours.
-Data from the WSP indicate that in 2022, the BFFTP reimbursed fire departments for 1,072 firefighters and the Regional Direct Delivery program trained 1,334 students.
+Data from the WSP indicate that in 2022, the Basic Fire Fighter Training Program reimbursed fire departments for 1,072 trained firefighters.